smb-lemon/food-lab/docs/docs.md

 ### Layout Pages

 To set a common layout of the pages, we can set `Outlet` component of react router.
 We can add a section with a classname page in HomeLayout page and add outlet component.Then we can style them using the styled component.

+### Error Handling

+We can add the Link component to link up navigating back to homepage.Then we will use `RouteError` as a hook to which will give us access to error.We can import `Link` & `useRouterError` from react router dom.
+We can also import the image from the assets.
+Then we can set error as useRouterError function.
+For the 404 error status , we can set the status into if condition and add the images and other details and placed them into the div and return them.
+We can return different values if the status is different.